Problems on infinite sumset configurations in the integers and beyond: Refinements of sumsets in positive density

+After we circulated our preprint, Ackelsberg~\cite{ackelsberg} found a counterexample by building a set $A$ with density arbitrarily close to 1 such that none of its shifts contains a set of the form~\eqref{eqn:waffle_fs}.

-is contained in $A-t$? \end{question} Since the configuration \eqref{eqn:waffle_fs} is a special case of \eqref{eqn_poly_ordered_sumset}, an application of Ramsey's theorem shows that it is partition regular.
+Since the configuration~\eqref{eqn:waffle_fs} is a special case of~\eqref{eqn_poly_ordered_sumset}, an application of Ramsey's theorem shows that it is partition regular.
 By the same argument, the pattern $\{b_i + b_j^2 : i<j\}$ is also partition regular.
-However, the next example shows that in \cref{q_sumset_sarkozy} one cannot replace \eqref{eqn:waffle_fs} with $\{b_i+b_j^2: i<j\}$, lending further credence to the heuristic that we can not place arithmetic restrictions on the second summand.
+However, the next example shows that in \cref{q_sumset_sarkozy} one cannot replace~\eqref{eqn:waffle_fs} with $\{b_i+b_j^2: i<j\}$, lending further credence to the heuristic that we can not place arithmetic restrictions on the second summand.

 \begin{example} Consider the set

 which has full density, yet no shift of it contains $\{b_i^2+c_j: i>j\}$ where $B=\{b_1< b_2< \cdots \}$ and $C=\{c_1< c_2< \cdots \}$ are infinite.
 Picking $b_i=c_i$ shows that the order in \cref{q_sumset_sarkozy} cannot be reversed, and picking $c_i=b_i^2$ shows that there exists a full-density set with the property that no shift of it contains the ordered sumset of an infinite set of perfect squares.